Writing your next book starts at Protagonist Crafts

 Whatever happens in your novel and whatever genre you’re writing in, this is where you set up everything that happens later.
 This is especially important if you’re writing a plot twist.

 Although your characters should be experiencing both wins and setbacks, there should be an overall sense of “things are going right” or “oh f#ck things really are going badly”.
 Your protagonist might even think they’ve got a handle on things now until another big event throws a spanner in the works somewhere around the middle of your story.
-They’re going to have to evaluate everything again.
+Your characters are going to have to evaluate everything again.
 They could also learn important information that changes everything and makes all their previous plans useless.

 3 / Things get even more difficult and eventually it all seems lost